psycopg/psycopg/docs/api/objects.rst

         see :ref:`adaptation` for details.

     .. automethod:: write

-        .. versionchanged:: 3.1

-            accept `bytearray` and `memoryview` data as input too.

     .. automethod:: read

         Instead of using `!read()` you can iterate on the `!Copy` object to